-This year, essays may be submitted for either of two prize categories – one for those currently in full-time education, and the other open to all.
+This year, essays were submitted for either of two prize categories – one for those currently in full-time education, and the other open to all.
 The winner in each category will receive an award of £1,000.

-The competition is open to entrants of any nationality.
-Entries are particularly welcome from – but not exclusive to – members of the armed forces, both in the UK and abroad.
+The competition was open to entrants of any nationality, with entries welcomed from members of the armed forces, both in the UK and abroad, although not exclusively so.

-Essays may cover any topic related to national or international defence and security.
-We are keen to welcome submissions on as diverse a range of themes as possible, including but not limited to:
+Essays could cover any topic related to national or international defence and security and we were keen welcome submissions on as diverse a range of themes as possible, including but not limited to:

 - The re-emergence of economic warfare

 The winner in the full-time education category, receiving £1,000, is William Parker for his essay: ‘Winning Without Fighting in the Indo-Pacific: A Naval Diplomacy Matter’.
 William Parker is an MA student in Conflict, Security and Development at the University of Exeter.

 The winner in the open to all category, also receiving £1,000, is Brigadier Mark Totten OBE for his essay: ‘Reframing Russia: A Case for Warming in the Arctic’.
 Brigadier Mark Totten is the Senior Responsible Owner for Commando Force Development, Navy Command, UK.

 The prizes were presented by Admiral Sir Tony Radakin KCB ADC, Chief of the Defence Staff, following his Annual Lecture on Tuesday 7 December 2021.